Skip to main content

 With the development of nuclear weapons, Pauling became concerned about potential world destruction.
 In 1958 he published No More War!, and during the same year he delivered a petition urging the end of nuclear testing signed by more than 11,000 scientists to the United Nations.
 In 1962 he received the Nobel Peace Prize, making him one of only a few individuals ever to win two Nobel prizes.
 During his long career he received many other honors, including the Mineralogical Society of America’s Roebling Medal in 1967.

-This page titled 13.1: The Impact of X-ray Crystallography is shared under a CC BY-NC-SA 4.0 license and was authored, remixed, and/or curated by Dexter Perkins via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+This page titled 13.1: The Impact of X-ray Crystallography is shared under a CC BY-NC-SA 4.0 license and was authored, remixed, and/or curated by Dexter Perkins via source content that was edited to the style and standards of the LibreTexts platform.

 • Was this article helpful?